UNIST: Unpaired Neural Implicit Shape Translation Network: Methods

 \subsection{Position-aware encoding}

-The idea of \textit{position-aware} encoding is to encode the input shape into a latent grid $\mathcal{Z}$ that offers a latent code for each sample point in the space according to its position via linear interpolations.
+We adopt the idea of position-aware encoding from prior works, e.g.,~\cite{peng2020convolutional, chen2021multiresolution}, where the input shape is encoded into a latent grid $\mathcal{Z}$ that offers a latent code for each sample point in the space according to its position via linear interpolations.
 Instead of using a regular latent vector that is agnostic to spatial information, latent grids capture structural information about the input shape; see Figure~\ref{fig:reg_pos_encoding}.

 More specifically, as illustrated in Figure \ref{fig:network} (top), given an input shape as a 2D binary image with size of $n\times n$, we first map it into a latent grid $\mathcal{Z}$ with size of $k \times k \times m$ using an encoder $E$ that consists of several 2D strided convolutions, and $m$ is the feature dimension.
 This latent grid $\mathcal{Z}$ encodes a compressed representation of the input shape with high-level spatial information.
 We then use bilinear interpolation to extract a latent code with size of $m\times1$ from the latent grid $\mathcal{Z}$ for query point $p$ according to its spatial position.
 This differs from \cite{mescheder2019occupancy, park2019deepsdf, chen2018implicit_decoder} where all the query points share the same latent vector, which results in networks paying more attention to global information and overlooking local details.
 A consequence of the absence of structural information in such an encoding is that when translating the latent space, a minor change in the latent vector could result in an unreasonable transform since all the information about the input shape is encoded in a single latent code.